 2020 Winner — Jane Lytvynenko of Buzzfeed News

-Jane Lytvynenko of BuzzFeed News was the 2020 recipient of the prestigious Emerging Excellence award, which honours an individual whose early work in Canadian digital publishing shows the highest degree of craft and promise.
+Jane Lytvynenko of BuzzFeed News was the 2020 recipient of the prestigious Emerging Excellence award.
 The jury was impressed with how she has established herself as a global leader in debunking disinformation.
 Additionally noteworthy is her impact on global media and ability to lead and train others in this important field.

 2019 Winner — Sofia Misenheimer of Art/iculation

 Sofia Misenheimer of Art/iculation was the 2019 recipient of the prestigious Emerging Excellence award.
 When discussing the merits of the applicants, the jury had this to say of Sofia: “She is a driven individual who is only going to continue to make a positive impact through her work in the digital media landscape.”